tkrueger/k8s-job-sidecar-termination-example/README.md

 finished.

 The solution is to trap the `SIGINT` that Kubernetes now sends to the sidecar container when the main container completes.
-Not having this was a bit problem in Jobs, because the job will not finish as long a sidecar container is still running.
+Not having this was a problem in Jobs, because the job will not finish as long a sidecar container is still running.